Some key facts to remember:

 Keep in mind that companies that charge for credit reports are not only requiring fees you don’t otherwise have to pay, but they often don’t provide records that are as accurate as those of these three main agencies.

 After receiving your reports, review them carefully.
-Check for incorrect or late payments and credit limits, missing accounts, and fraud so your credit history and FICO score accurately reflect your current financial activity.
+Check for incorrect or late payments, credit limits, missing accounts, and fraud so your credit history and FICO score accurately reflect your current financial activity.
 If you see any mistakes, notify the appropriate credit bureau within 30 days of the report date.
-There’s no cost associated with setting the record straight — it’s your right.
+There’s no cost associated with setting the record straight.
+It’s your right.

-Working on your credit score?
-Hold onto your seat.
+Working on your credit?
+Hold onto your hat.

-Your credit score can open or close doors whether you’re buying a house, looking for a job, or ordering cable.
+Your credit score can open or close doors, whether you’re buying a house, looking for a job, or ordering cable.
 Knowing how it works puts you in control.
-Once you start improving your credit, get ready because your house-hunt is going to pick up speed.
-By boosting your score, you’re giving yourself more buying power.
+By boosting your score, you’re giving yourself more homebuying power.
 You’re also making yourself potentially eligible for many more affordable mortgage programs.
 Use LoanFly to check your score and let the fun begin.

 For educational purposes only.
 Please contact your qualified professional for specific guidance.

 Sources are deemed reliable but not guaranteed.